spinico/vue-gettext-cli/README.md

 	./translations/locales/fr.po created.
 	./translations/locales/es.po created.

-Now you can edit each .po file using [Poedit](https://poedit.net/) and set the #HELLOWORLD# value for each locales..
+Now you can edit each .po file using [Poedit](https://poedit.net/) and set the #HELLOWORLD# value for each locales.

 #### 7. Convert the edited .po translations to .json files for each locales.